SuperKeeks/SoftwareRenderer/README.md

 The project can be run directly from Xcode but it requires installing the GLFW library:

-Download version 2.7.9 from http://sourceforge.net/projects/glfw/files/glfw/2.7.9/.
-Uncompress it, go there with the Terminal, and type “make cocoa”, then “sudo make cocoa-install”.
+Download [GLFW 2.7.9](http://sourceforge.net/projects/glfw/files/glfw/2.7.9/), uncompress it, go there with the Terminal, and type “make cocoa”, then “sudo make cocoa-install”.

 ## Windows ##